-We aim to encourage collaboration between stakeholders on the implementation of water policies to improve resilience and develop tools to assist them to do this effectively and alongside the City Water Resilience Framework.
-The technical partners, Arup and SIWI are industry leaders in this area and have been cooperating to influence global best practices.
-This project aims to ensure all our governance work takes a resilience lens.
+We wanted to encourage collaboration between stakeholders on the implementation of water policies to improve resilience, and develop tools to assist them to do this effectively.
+This project aimed to ensure all our water governance work takes a resilience lens.

 Louise is a Senior Civil Engineer who has worked on water resilience and sustainable development projects worldwide.
-She was awarded a Forbes Europe 30 under 30 award in 2016 and the Jubilee Scholarship.
+She is committed to driving a positive change in global water management and has worked on numerous award-winning schemes.

 How are we doing this?